This is the English version of my blog GDAMAS (Portuguese language, online since 2010). I'm still working on it. English is not my native language.

-Until recent years, Autumn was a poor choice in regards of the best time to visit the Algarve.
-But now, the Algarve being more and more popular, we receive much more tourists during this season.
+Until recent years, Autumn was a poor choice regarding the best time to visit the Algarve, but now, the destination being more and more popular, we receive lots of tourists during this season.

-I love the Algarve in Autumn.
-There’s still a lot of fun and temperatures are mild (with peaks of cold and wind in some days).
-We still see brave people who enjoy the beaches, although the water is cold.
+I love the Algarve in Autumn, because there’s still a lot of fun and temperatures are mild (with peaks of cold and wind in some days).
+We see brave people who enjoy the beaches, although the water is cold.

-Hum… Oh, wait, Glauco.
-Maybe excessive heat is too much for me.
+Hum… Damas, maybe excessive heat is too much for me.
 Now I’m in doubt about Spring or Autumn.

 I often see people in doubt about choosing Spring or Autumn to visit the Algarve.

-Yes, both seasons are great in the Algarve.
-I told you that already.
-But I have to admit that Spring is better than Autumn.
+Both seasons are great in the Algarve, I told you that already, but I have to admit that Spring is better than Autumn.
 Spring brings more fun… more energy.
-It is also important to note that Spring offers most of what Summer has for us, but with milder temperatures and less overcrowding.
+It’s also important to note that Spring offers most of what Summer has for us, but with milder temperatures and less overcrowding.